 - 1. The record header displays when an record is loaded, but can be scrolled up and off the screen by the user.
 When on screen, it's 158 pixels high on all devices, and takes the full width of the screen.
 You can't control the display of the record header. - 2.
 Mobile cards display above all of the related items on the record. - 3.
 Set the width to 100%; the element sizes automatically, minus some padding on either side.
-The content of mobile cards can't be scrolled, so make sure it fits in the space you provide it. - 4.
+The content of mobile cards can't be scrolled, so make sure it fits in the space you provide to it. - 4.
 Control the height of the mobile card by setting the height in pixels in the page layout editor.
 The mobile card area uses exactly that height, even if the mobile card's content is shorter.
 In that case, the extra area is blank.
 If the card's content is taller, the content is clipped.
 As a best practice, don't create mobile cards taller than the smallest device screen you intend to support.
-Be sure to set the height of screen elements relevant to your environment.
-So if you have an element that's always 300 pixels high, set the height to 300 pixels. - 5.
+Be sure to set the height of screen elements relevant to your environment. - 5.
 The record's related items are displayed after all mobile cards.